Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`

 _Mandatory if [evaluator type](#recordkeyevaluatortype-and-recordvalueevaluatortype) is `AVRO`_ and the [Confluent Schema Registry](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable) is disabled.
-The path of the local schema file relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector-<version>`) for message validation respectively of the Kafka key and the Kafa value.
+The path of the local schema file relative to the deployment folder (`LS_HOME/adapters/lightstreamer-kafka-connector-<version>`) for message validation respectively of the Kafka key and the Kakfa value.

 Examples: